mbrandonw/mbrandonw.github.io/_drafts/algbera-of-predicates-and-sorting-functions.md

 Note that we did not have to define `<>` for predicates.
 We got it for free by the fact that `Predicate` is automatically a `Monoid`.

 Recall that `FunctionM` has a `call` field for getting access to the underlying function the type represents and that `Predicate` is just a specialization of `FunctionM`, therefore `Predicate` similarly has a `call` field.
-That function is precisely what can be used with `Array`’s `filter` method:
+That function is what can be used with `Array`s `filter` method:

 ```swift
 Array(0...100).filter(isLessThan10AndEven.call) // => [0, 2, 4, 6, 8]